ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

 5. Navigate to C:\Rlone\Rclone and paste the following from this repository:
     - rclone.conf
     - rclone.exe
-6. Edit rclone.conf and complete the following parameters under [BucketName]:
+6. Edit rclone.conf and complete the following parameters as well as [BucketName]:
     ```
+    [BucketName]
+    type = s3
+    provider = AWS
+    env_auth = false
     access_key_id =
     secret_access_key =
     region =